rainssong/RainssongAirTemplateForFD/README.md

 10.Add debug entry for each iOS devices
 11.Package as iOS, android, exe and bundle version 12.Support desktop and mobile device
-13.You can set another application.xml for package（in SetupApplication.bat）
+13.You can set another application.xml for package（bat/SetupApplication.bat）
+14.directly open apllication storerage dictionary（bat/OpenStorageDirectory.bat）
 Useage:
 Copy to FlashDevelop\Projects\